jeffh/Robot/README.md

 Also unlike KIF, Robot does not aim to be a full integration testing solution.
 Rather, it relies on other testing frameworks to do assertion and running.
-Besides XCTest, there are some populate BDD frameworks:
+Besides XCTest, there are some popular BDD frameworks:

  - Cedar
  - Specta / Expecta